Animal Adoption Process

 In the following paragraphs you will find a link to the adoption application, as well as a website link to pets currently in the animal shelter that are routed as "available."

 We recommend thinking about what you are looking for in a pet.
 Do you want a running companion or a couch buddy?
 Next, take a look at the available pets at the link above.
 You are welcome to visit with the pets outside of the their kennels.
 We have a large dog park and you are welcome to bring your current dog(s) to meet a potential new family member.
-Once you've picked out a new pet, the staff will help you fill out the adoption application and answer any questions you have.
+Once you've picked out a new pet, please fill out the adoption application.
+Our staff can answer any questions you have.

 All adopters must be 21 years old or older to apply.
 Once you complete the application, the front desk staff will verify that (1) if you rent, it is okay with your landlord for you to have the new pet(s) and (2) if you have pets already, that they are up to date on their rabies vaccination through a licensed Vet.
 Other than those criteria, we are just working to make sure we make an appropriate match for your lifestyle.